 What are the key elements of EAP presentations?

-This is the second of three lessons about Presentations.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Presentations.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the five elements of academic presentations

 – Discuss each element in turn to help guide the reader